 Oh, East Campus.
 When I think of you, I think upperclassmen, Kenmore station and a little taste of real life; but, I don’t think of you often.
 I live on Babcock Street so I try to avoid the trek over as much as possible, but sometimes it’s unavoidable.
 Despite my desire to stay on this side of the tracks, you still deserve some time in the spotlight, so, here we go.

 I’ll be honest: food options on this side of campus are kind of slim in comparison to the many options Central Campus and West Campus have.
 Let’s start with the basics.
 Your strong-suites are definitely McDonald’s and Dunkin’ Donuts.
 These spots are cheap and tasty.
 So, if you’re looking for a quick lunch before class or a coffee to help you stay awake during that 4:30 lecture, these are for you.
 However, these locations do not take dining points, so, keep that in mind.
 If you need another quick stop that takes dining points, there is a Starbucks inside Questrom that you can visit once you have wrapped up business.
+Imagine how awesome the food will be if more campuses realize the importance of business cafeteria services in order to provide healthy food to its students and teachers.

 If you’re ever looking for a nice, sit-down meal, you can head over to Uno.
 This place has a great atmosphere, and it’s a great place to watch sports and chat in a friendly environment.
 I will say, your wallet won’t be very happy after this meal.
 Prices are steep—about 16 dollars for chicken parmesan—but the portions will keep you VERY satisfied; the bang is worth the buck.
 Getting closer to campus is Scoozi, an Italian restaurant across the street from Questrom and right next to the Physics Department.
 Similar to Uno, this restaurant has some pricey meals, but great reviews.
 Feel free to get it to-go, sit outside, and watch the BU students struggle to catch the bus on time.